aknackiron/testdroid-documentation/testdroid-faq/index.md

 ## iOS Test Automation Frameworks

-We support [KIF](https://github.com/kif-framework/KIF), [UI Automation](https://developer.apple.com/library/tvos/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/UIAutomation.html), [Jasmine](http://jasmine.github.io/), [Calabash](http://calaba.sh/) and [Appium](http://appium.io/) for iOS test automation with Testdroid Cloud.
+We support [KIF](https://github.com/kif-framework/KIF), [XCTest](https://developer.apple.com/reference/xctest), [XCUITest](https://developer.apple.com/reference/xctest), [Jasmine](http://jasmine.github.io/), [Calabash](http://calaba.sh/) and [Appium](http://appium.io/) for iOS test automation with Testdroid Cloud.

 ###  Is iOS Test based on UI Automation, which means it can only test UIKit components or?

- UI Automation is only one supported framework in Testdroid Cloud.
+ As of XCode8 release UIAutomation is no longer supported in Bitbar testing public cloud, as Apple has dropped support for it.

 ###  How are you handling the provisioning profiles to be able to test on devices?